Golden Knights vs. Blackhawks: Betting Trends, Odds, Advanced Stats

 Golden Knights Advanced Stats

-- The Golden Knights' 19 goals this season make them the second-best scoring team in the NHL.
+- The Golden Knights create the fourth-most goals in the league, averaging 3.9 per game for a total of 27 this season.

-- The Golden Knights are ranked fifth in NHL action for the fewest goals against this season, having conceded eight total goals (only 1.6 per game).
+- The Golden Knights are ranked second in NHL action for the fewest goals against this season, having given up 13 total goals (only 1.9 per game).

 Not all offers available in all states, please visit BetMGM for the latest promotions for your area.
 Must be 21+ to gamble, please wager responsibly.
 If you or someone you know has a gambling problem, contact 1-800-GAMBLER.